tom5079/FloatingSearchView/README.md

    </style>
 ```

-`backgroundColor` uses `colorOnSurface` value defined in Theme.
+`backgroundColor` uses `colorSurface` value defined in Theme.
-To change `backgroundColor` according to Light/Dark Theme, define `colorOnSurface` or use `Theme.Material`/`Theme.MaterialComponents` as a parent.
+To change `backgroundColor` according to Light/Dark Theme, define `colorSurface` or use `Theme.Material`/`Theme.MaterialComponents` as a parent.
 Otherwise, `backgroundColor` defaults to White.

 License